cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### TaskVine Report Tool

-The [TaskVine Report Tool](https://github.com/cooperative-computing-lab/taskvine-report-tool) is a separate repository maintained by our team that provides web-based visualization capabilities for TaskVine workflows.
-This tool offers several advantages for analyzing large-scale workflow data:
+The [TaskVine Report Tool](https://github.com/cooperative-computing-lab/taskvine-report-tool) is a separate repository maintained by our team that provides web-based visualization capabilities.
+It is highly optimized for parsing large log files and generating informative visualizations.

-- Interactive web interface for exploring workflow performance data by mouse hover or selection
-- Customizable axis ranges and legend to focus on specific time periods or metrics
-- Export capabilities for various image formats (SVG, PDF, PNG, JPG) and raw data (CSV)

 Here are some screenshots of this tool:

 ![Visualization Example](images/taskvine_report_tool_example.png)

-For detailed usage instructions and plot explanations, please refer to the repository's README.
+For detailed usage instructions and plot explanations, please refer to the repository's GitHub page.

 ### Other Tools